Agrim-Sharma174/Newsletter-Subscription/README.md

   - Final status check
 - Flow completes with either renewal thank you message or no further action

-## ✍️ My Solution and assumptions
+## My Solution and assumptions

-- I started with buidling the backend, making it robust with respect to every requirement
+- I started with building the backend, making it robust with respect to every requirement
+- Made the controllers for flow of the email, built 2 APIs, one to start and the other one to simulate the renewal process
+- When starting, the data is stored in database, when the user clicks start, the renewed status is changed causing the simulation to start
+- 50-50 chance of renew and non-renew, it will cause 2 results- thank you at the 2nd step or more tries
-- While backend testing, I checked every case which can happen
+- While backend testing, I checked every case that could happen
-- Built the frontend, used UI library and animations to show the progress bar
+- Built the frontend, used UI library and animations to show the progress bar, and used the 2 APIs, to start and simulate
+- Every time a user clicks start flow, a new user is created, this was done to view the simulation, as it might cause some users to show already finished
 - Beautify the UI

-## 🛠️ Tech Stack
+## Tech Stack

 ### Frontend
 - Next.js 13+ (React Framework)